lightiv/tgrade/README.md

 ## Setting up a Testnet Genesis Tgrade Validator - PHASE 1

 ### Initialize your genesis and configuration files
-Initialize your genesis and configuration files for all validators nodes
+Initialize your genesis and configuration files for your validator node

 Usage:
 ```